How can I achieve study, life and work balance as a postgraduate student?

 “Choose units that have industry projects linked to them, because that is what will give you a chance to apply the knowledge that you're gaining while studying and build your portfolio,” says Vinisha.

 While you’re thinking about your future schedule, another consideration should be making time for your personal life.
 This will look different from person to person.
-For you this might mean having Sundays off each week or setting up an allotted time each night to unwind from work or study.
+For you this might mean having Sundays off each week or setting up an allotted time each night to unwind from work and study.

 #5: Take advantage of RMIT's support tools